Toronto Maple Leafs Logo

 Toronto Maple Leafs Logo History

-Fourteen logos accurately reflect the history of the franchise and the evolution of its name.
-The changes in the visual identity of the club convey important events in his career.
-The rebranding was associated with the renaming.
-The team began its sports path as Toronto Arenas, then became Toronto St. Patricks and only later received its modern name, which is still located in the maple leaf center.
+Fourteen logos accurately reflect the franchise’s history and the evolution of its name.
+Changes in the club’s visual identity convey important events in its career.
+The rebranding was associated with renaming.
+The team began its sports journey as the Toronto Arenas, then became the Toronto St. Patricks, and only later received its modern name, under which the Maple Leaf Center still stands.

 What is Toronto Maple Leafs?